 The pervasiveness of such structures across species indicates that adding structure to the world is a fundamental cognitive strategy (Kirsh, 1996).
-Note that these structures predominantly serve a task-smoothening function - they make tasks easier for agents.
+Note that these structures serve to make tasks easier for agents.
 Some of these structures have referential properties, but they do not exist for the purpose of reference.
-From here onwards, we will term such stable structures that provide "cognitive congeniality" (Kirsh, 1996), epistemic structures.
-The term is derived from a distinction between epistemic and pragmatic action made by Kirsh (1994).
+We use the term epistemic structures to refer to these, in deference to Kirsh's (1994) distinction between epistemic and pragmatic action.